serverlessworkflow/specification/examples/README.md

 #### Description

-In this example we use an Event-based Switch state to wait for arrival of the "VisaApproved", or "VisaRejected" Cloud Events.
+In this example we use an Event-based [Switch State](../specification.md#switch-state) to wait for arrival of the "VisaApproved", or "VisaRejected" Cloud Events.
 Depending on which type of event happens, the workflow performs a different transition.
 If none of the events arrive in the defined 1 hour timeout period, the workflow transitions to the "HandleNoVisaDecision" state.